 Get creative, and when in doubt about what to post or what’s trending, consult the Gen Z staff members on your team.

-To reach even more customers and increase your sales, learn about social media for small businesses and get your business on DoorDash to meet customers wherever they are.
+To reach even more customers and increase your sales, get your business on DoorDash to meet customers wherever they are.